 For appeals filed under § 604.1, the employee shall have the burden of proof as to issues of jurisdiction, including timeliness of filing.
 The agency shall have the burden of proof as to all other issues.

-ANALYSIS AND CONCLUSIONS OF LAW

-OEA Rule 624.3, DCMR Ch.
+ANALYSIS AND CONCLUSIONS OF LAW OEA Rule 624.3, DCMR Ch.
 600, et seq (December 27, 2021) grants an Administrative Judge ("AJ") the authority to impose sanctions upon the parties as necessary to serve the ends of justice.
-The AJ "in the exercise of sound discretion may dismiss the action or rule for the appellant" if a party fails to take reasonable steps to prosecute or defend an appeal.
-Failure of a party to prosecute or defend an appeal includes, but is not limited to, a failure to:

-- (a) Appear at a scheduled proceeding after receiving notice; - (b) Submit required documents after being provided with a deadline for such submission (emphasis added); or - (c) Inform this Office of a change of address which results in correspondence being returned.

-This Office has consistently held that, failure to prosecute an appeal includes a failure to submit required documents after being provided with a deadline for such submissions.
-Here,

-&lt;sup>2 OEA Rule § 699.1.
+The AJ "in the exercise of sound discretion may dismiss the action or rule for the appellant" if a party fails to take reasonable steps to prosecute or defend an appeal.3 Failure of a party to prosecute or defend an appeal includes, but is not limited to, a failure to: - (a) Appear at a scheduled proceeding after receiving notice; (emphasis added) - (b) Submit required documents after being provided with a deadline for such submission (emphasis added); or - (c) Inform this Office of a change of address which results in correspondence being returned.
+This Office has consistently held that failure to prosecute an appeal includes a failure to appear at a scheduled proceeding after receiving notice.4 Here, Employee was warned in the June 2 OEA Rule § 699.1.

-&lt;sup>3 OEA Rule 624.3.
+3 OEA Rule 624.3.

-&lt;sup>4 Williams v.
+4 Williams v.
 D.C.
 Public Schools, OEA Matter No. 2401-0244-09 (December 13, 2010); Brady v.
 Office of Public Education Facilities Modernization, OEA Matter No. 2401-0219-09 (November 1, 2010).

-Employee was warned in the February 7, 2022; and March 3, 2022, Orders that failure to comply could result in sanctions, including dismissal.
-Employee did not provide a written response to these Orders.
+7, 2022, and July 6, 2022, Orders that failure to comply could result in sanctions, including dismissal.
+Employee did not attend the July 6, 2022, Prehearing/Status Conference or provide a written response to the Show Cause Order as required.
 These were required for a proper resolution of this matter on its merits.
 I find that Employee's failure to prosecute her appeal is a violation of OEA Rule 624.
 Accordingly, I further find that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office.
 Therefore, this matter should be dismissed for her failure to prosecute.
+ORDER It is hereby ORDERED that this matter be DISMISSED for Employee's failure to prosecute her Appeal.
+FOR THE OFFICE: